Areas of Study and Research Interests

 Fateme Montazeri is a PhD student of Persian Studies.
 She received her Bachelor’s and Master’s degrees from the University of Tehran, and moved to the United States to pursue her Ph.D.
 She completed the Master’s program of Islamic Arts at the Graduate Theological Union, in which she focused on Persian illustrated manuscripts of Middle Ages.
 Her thesis, “Why Death?
 An Inquiry into Text and Context of Persian painting,” deals with a 15th century manuscript of Layla and Majnun.
 Her research interests include Persian medieval literature, Sufi literature, codicology, early manuscripts of the Quran, and Islamic arts of the book—particularly calligraphy, Persian painting, and text-image relationship within manuscripts.

 Brooke received her B.A. in archaeology from Boston University in 2011 and her M.A. in Ancient Near Eastern and Egyptian Studies from New York University in 2013.
 Her M.A. thesis focused on an examination of the archaeological contexts of a group of magical objects collectively known as Execration Texts.
-Brooke’s interests include Egyptian art and archeology, economic and cultural connections between Egypt and the Southern Levant, and execration figures.
-Brooke has excavation experience mainly in Egypt and Jordan; however, she also has experience in Israel, Italy, and most recently the USA.
-In Egypt, Brooke works in the Dakhla Oasis and in the Eastern Desert near Aswan.
+Brooke’s interests include Egyptian art and archeology, and cultural connections between Egypt and the Southern Levant.
+Brooke has excavated in Egypt and Jordan; but also has experience excavating in Israel, Italy, and the USA.
+In Egypt, Brooke works with the Wadi el-Hudi Expedition in the Eastern Desert.
+Her dissertation research examines the geographic distribution and types of New Kingdom Egyptian temples and ritual installations in the Sinai and the Levant to better understand how these ritual interactions were negotiated as a result of culture contact.

 Jenna Stover-Kemp, Hebrew Bible.